 Oklahoma City Museum of Art

-With a permanent collection along with a vibrant film offering, the Oklahoma City Museum of Art is a destination for art lovers.
+The Oklahoma City Museum of Art is a destination for art lovers.
+It offers a permanent collection and vibrant film offerings.
 In fact, it offers one of the largest collections of Dale Chihuly glass in the world.
-It also hosts temporary exhibits and be sure to inquire about the family programming.
+It also hosts temporary exhibits, and be sure to inquire about the family programming.

 Oklahoma Contemporary Arts Center

-With a focus on living artists, the Oklahoma Contemporary Arsts Center is a hub of creative expression.
-It offers curated collections, along with traveling exhibitions, performances and even classes.
+The Oklahoma Contemporary Arts Center is a hub of creative expression with a focus on living artists.
+It offers curated collections, traveling exhibitions, performances and even classes.

 Located at 11 NW 11th St. Open Monday, Wednesday, Friday though Sunday from 11 a.m. to 6 p.m. and Thursday from 11 a.m. to 9 p.m. (closed Tuesday).
 Free to enter.